 Beginner's Guide: Using Foundation Models in ML Projects

-A Beginner's Guide to Using Foundation Models in Your Machine Learning Projects
+Beginner's Guide to Using Foundation Models in ML Projects

 Machine learning has become a popular tool for solving complex problems across various industries, from healthcare to finance to retail.
 One of the most exciting developments in the field has been the rise of foundation models, which are pre-trained models that can be fine-tuned for specific tasks.